caarlos0/svu/README.md

 Increases the patch of the latest tag and prints it.
 As per the [Semver][] spec, if the version has a `pre-release` or `build` identifier, they'll be cleaned up and no patch increment will be made.
-You can force an increment by using `--force-patch-increment`.
+You can force a patch increment by using `svu next --force-patch-increment`.

 > alias: `svu p`